-A key aim of the business ensure that the project will be sustainable.
-This required an sustaination: I have required an energytic approach to revenus development.
-The plan therefore, investigated opportunities to build on current ordivities and develop new income-generating activities, resulting in a vibrant, sustainable mixed economy model.
+A key aim of the business plan was to create a business model for the project which will ensure that the project will be sustainable.
+This required an sustainable.
+The regulated on sensegatic approach to revenue development.
+The plan therefore, investigated opportunities to build on current activities and develop new income-generating activities, resulting in a vibrant, sustainable mixed economy model.

 The process to achieving this ved looking laterally at markets, resources, partnerships and marketing.
-To develop this plan the consultants drew on experience across the heritage, tourism and commercial sectors and considered the development and delivery models behind some best practice comparators.
-It concluded that to achieve the aims and objectives of the project a more inspirational and engaging offer would be required which would appeal to heritage and non-heritage users.
-An approach that would overcome both intellectual and financial barriers necessary to deliver the new attraction offer and considered the impact of the development or operating costs.
-The result was a 10-year profit and lose forecast showing the level of funding needed to maintain the offer over suggested that making the encourage greater use by the local
+To develop this plan the consultant drew on experience across the heritage, tourism and commercial sectors and considered the development and delivery models behind some best practice comparators.
+It concluded that to achieve the aims and objectives of the project a more inspirational and engaging offer would be required which would appeal to beritage and non-heritage users.
+An approach that would overcome both intellectual and financial barriers nenessarry to deliver the new attraction offer and considered the impact of the development on operating costs.
+The result was a 10-year profit and lose forecast showing the level of funding needed to maintain the offer over this period.

-The plan was developed in conjunction with a suite of conjunction with a suite of documents prepared as part of the masterplan along with the interpretation strategy and audience development research undertaken for the wider Haritage Action Zone.
+The plan was developed in conjunction with a suite of conjunction with a suite of documents prepared as part of the masterplan along with the interpretation strategy and audience development research undertaken for the wider Heritage Action Zone.